 When I started out day trading stocks I pulled several hundred thousand out of the markets using a particular strategy.
 It worked for a few years, and then it totally died.
 The profit potential was gone.
 I had to come up with something else.
 It was a hiccup, but not the end of the road.
 I just altered my method to suit the new conditions.

-Restrictions are placed on certain types of trading, or new taxes are introduced that eliminate the edge of a strategy.
-Or a company goes out of business and you no longer have access to data that your strategy was reliant on.
+- A company goes out of business and you no longer have access to data that your strategy was reliant on

 It is the trader’s ability to adapt to changing market conditions, and to alter their strategies (or know when not to trade) to those conditions, that gives them a competitive advantage.
 Competitive advantage is a personal trait…learned and forged within.
 Despite what the marketers would have you believe, competitive advantage can’t be bought.

 That is why some traders may thrive for a year or two, but then blow up.
 They fail to adapt.
 Some programs or strategies you buy will work amazingly well, but usually, it is created by someone who hasn’t traded very long (less than five years) and so they have no idea how to adapt the strategy/program when conditions change.
 They have no idea how things could change.
 It quickly goes from working great to losing all your money.

 A Competitive Advantage in Trading is the Ability to Confidently Adapt

 Having traded as a career since 2005, I still know there are tough market conditions I have not lived through.
 Yet, I am always thinking about ways to trade in these tougher environments in case they arrive, and attempt to build those ideas into my strategies/risk management.
 That’s my competitive advantage…knowing that what works today may not work a month from now, and planning for that.